-Sir Sidney Poitier KBE (born February 20, 1927) is a Bahamian-American retired actor, film director, and ambassador.
+Sir Sidney Poitier KBE (February 20, 1927 – January 7, 2022) was a Bahamian-American retired actor, film director, and ambassador.
 His entire family lived in the Bahamas, then still a British colony, but Poitier was born unexpectedly in Miami while they were visiting for the weekend, which automatically granted him American citizenship.
 He grew up in the Bahamas, but moved back to Miami aged 15 and to New York when he was 16.
 He joined the North American Negro Theatre, making his credited film debut in Joseph L. Mankiewicz‘s No Way Out (1950), with Richard Widmark, Linda Darnell, and Stephen McNally.

 Other early roles include Cry, The Beloved Country (1951), with Canada Lee, Charles Carson, and Joyce Carey; Budd Boetticher‘s Red Ball Express (1952), with Jeff Chandler and Alex Nicol; Go, Man, Go!
 (1954), with Dane Clark, Ruby Dee, Patricia Breslin, The Harlem Globetrotters, and Slim Gaillard; Richard Brooks’ Blackboard Jungle (1955), with Glenn Ford, Vic Morrow, Anne Francis, and Louis Calhern; and William A. Wellman’s Good-bye, My Lady (1956), with Walter Brennan, Phil Harris, Brandon de Wilde, William Hopper, Louise Beavers.